Our Approach to Sustainability

 ・Evaluation of the effectiveness of the Board of Directors: Ensure appropriate evaluation and make improvements

-・Corporate Governance Code: Fully complied with
+・Compliance with Corporate Governance Code: Fully complied with